 How much fondant do I need to cover a cake?

 Round (about 3 in/7.5 cm high)

 6″ – 4oo g (14 oz)

 12″ – 1 kg (36 oz)

 6″ – 600 g (22 oz)

 1 portion of buttercream is enough for 2 coats on an 8″ cake and some left over for piping top and bottom of cake.
 This is approximate as a lot depends on the consistency of the buttercream.

-You’re now ready to decorate it or stack it.
-Check out the Cake Decorating Page for how to stack and dowel cakes and for some decorating ideas:
+When you’ve covered your cake, you’ll be ready to decorate it or stack it, if you are doing a multi-tiered cake.
+Check out the Cake Decorating Page for how to stack and dowel cakes.
+And for some decorating ideas: